wagtail/wagtail/docs/getting_started/tutorial.md

-In addition to Django's [template tags and filters](django:ref/templates/builtins), Wagtail provides a number of its own [template tags & filters](template_tags_and_filters) which can be loaded by including `{% load wagtailcore_tags %}` at the top of your template file.
+In addition to Django's [template tags and filters](django:ref/templates/builtins), Wagtail provides a number of its own [template tags & filters](template_tags_and_filters) which you can load by including `{% load wagtailcore_tags %}` at the top of your template file.

-In this tutorial, we use the _richtext_ filter to escape and print the contents of a `RichTextField`:
+This tutorial uses the _richtext_ filter to escape and print the contents of a `RichTextField`:

 ```html+django